i-pi/i-pi/examples/features/committee_models/thermodynamic_uq/README.md

 members of the comittee, as in [Imbalzano 2021](http://doi.org/10.1021/acs.jctc.8b00959).

-Here we take as a simple example that does not require specialized ML software a simulation of water in which the members differ by the kspace cutoff and the details of the LJ potential.
+Here we take as a simple example that does not require specialized ML software a simulation of water in which the members differ by the application of a small LJ-like perturbation.
 The simulation prints out files that are needed to compute how the error in the potential propagates on thermodynamic properties, specifically on the g(r).